 With both Natural Stone and MSV, another factor that contributes to the wide range is that not all stone is the same.
 That’s a great thing.
 Diversity in selection is a nice problem to have in any market.
 The only problem is finding what most appeals to you.

-Additional materials can contribute either significantly or slightly to overall project cost.
-The materials necessary for putting up stone siding are usually, as noted in our examples above, about $1.00 per sq. ft. or less.
+Additional materials and supplies can contribute either significantly or slightly to overall project cost.
+The materials and supplies necessary for putting up stone siding are usually, as noted in our examples above, about $1.00 per sq. ft. or less.

 If, however, you are updating features on the exterior such as window trim, then that would add thousands or even tens of thousands, especially if soffits and eaves are included in that figure.